Polycystic Ovary Syndrome (PCOS)

 - Cholesterol and lipid abnormalities

-- Nonalcoholic steatohepatitis – severe liver inflammation caused by fat accumulation in the liver
+- Severe liver inflammation caused by fat accumulation (called non-alcoholic steatohepatitis)

 - Sleep apnea